-Whatever your take on using samples, we’ll start by getting the bad news out of the way first: It’s much more difficult to get clearance for samples than it is to obtain mechanical licenses for covers.
+Whatever your take on using samples, we’ll start by getting the bad news out of the way first: It’s much more difficult to get samples cleared than it is to obtain mechanical licenses for covers.

 In order to legally use a sample from a copyrighted song in your own music, you need not one but two different licenses.
 One is for the master recording (which is usually controlled by a record label or the recording artist).
 The other is for the usage of the underlying composition, which — much like with cover songs — is controlled by the publisher or songwriter.

 When You Fight the Law and the Law Wins

-With a legal landscape this challenging, it’s no wonder some artists routinely flout copyright laws by incorporating uncleared samples.
-Naturally, we don’t recommend or condone such practices, but we can’t deny that they occur.
+With a legal landscape this challenging, it’s no wonder that some artists still flout copyright laws by incorporating uncleared samples.
+We don’t recommend or condone such practices, but we also can’t deny that they occur.

 Results can be mixed.
 Yes, many samples go unnoticed, either because they’re sufficiently altered to defy recognition, the original track is itself obscure, or because the artist using them is low-profile enough to fly under the radar - or for the rightsholders not to think it’s worth bothering with.

 That said, hoping your music won’t be popular enough to attract the attention of producers and record labels is counterintuitive.
-British band the Verve learned this the hard way, when they were obliged to forfeit all of the royalties for their platinum-selling 1997 single “Bittersweet Symphony” because it incorporated an uncleared Rolling Stones sample.
-(The Rolling Stones magnanimously handed over their publishing rights to “Bittersweet Symphony” in 2019, though at that point most of the publishing royalties had already been earned.)
+British band The Verve learned this the hard way when they had to forfeit all of the royalties for their platinum-selling 1997 single “Bittersweet Symphony” because it incorporated an uncleared Rolling Stones sample.
+(The Rolling Stones magnanimously handed over their publishing rights to “Bittersweet Symphony” to The Verve in 2019, though at that point most of the publishing royalties had already been earned.)